 - New format option: [date_complete format:”d,FY”]

 So, you must insert the tag [date_complete] format.
 Then, type in the letters indicating the day, week, month, time, and timezone.
 Please refer to the table below to learn more about which letters correspond with each day, week, month, time, and timezone:

 Generating and Downloading a Certificate

 Once a user has completed a course or a learning plan associated with a certificate, the certificate is available for download.
 Users can download their certificates from the My Activity page, by selecting the tab corresponding to the course type (courses, classrooms, external training, learning plans or webinars) and clicking on the certificate icon.
 Remember to make this page available in the user menu if you are working with certificates, or learners will not be able to download them.
 Check out this section of the Knowledge Base for further information on pages and menus.

 If the platform theme is Theme 6.9, users can also download their certificates from the Course Info widget in the course page (if configured), by pressing Download Copy of Certificate.
 Remember that the Course Info widget is available only for the 6.9 theme.

 Viewing Issued Certificates

-If you’re logged into your LMS as the Superadmin, you’re able to see all of the issued certificates associated with a course or a learning plan.
-To do so, access the Admin menu, then choose Certificate Templates option from the Settings section.
-On the main certificates page, find the certificate you want to view, then press the issued certificates icon.
+If you’re logged into your platform as the Superadmin, you’re able to see all of the issued certificates associated with a course or a learning plan.
+To do so, access the Admin menu, then choose the Certificate Templates option from the Settings section.
+On the main certificates page, find the certificate you want to view, then press the issued certificate‘s icon.

 The system will display a pop-up window, where you can use the dropdown menu to view the issued certificates for a selected course or a learning plan.
 Now, you will see the list of all users enrolled in this course or learning plan.
 From the Choose an Action dropdown menu, you can choose whether to issue certificates to the selected users or delete the issues certificates for the selected users.
 Then, press Confirm.